byronigoe/capacitor-codepush/README.md

     ```xml
     <meta http-equiv="Content-Security-Policy" content="default-src https://codepush.appcenter.ms 'self' data: gap: https://ssl.gstatic.com 'unsafe-eval'; style-src 'self' 'unsafe-inline'; media-src *" />
     ```

-4. Finally, double-check that you already have the [`cordova-plugin-whitelist`](https://github.com/apache/cordova-plugin-whitelist) plugin installed (most apps will).
-To check this, simply run the following command:

-    ```shell
-    cordova plugin ls
-    ```

-    If `cordova-plugin-whitelist` is in the list, then you are good to go.
-Otherwise, simply run the following command to add it:

-    ```shell
-    cordova plugin add cordova-plugin-whitelist
-    ```

 You are now ready to use the plugin in the application code.
 See the [sample applications](/samples) for examples and the API documentation for more details.